luc9z/luc9z/README.md

 ###

-<p align="left">I'm from Santiago, RS - Brazil<br><br>- 🔭 I’m working as a Support Analyst<br>- 📚 I'm currently learning Laravel PHP and Java Spring Boot<br>- ⚡ In my free time I like to practice sports and explore new places</p>
+<p align="center">- 🔭 I’m working as a Support Analyst<br>- 📚 I'm currently learning Laravel PHP and Java Spring Boot<br>- ⚡ In my free time I like to practice sports and explore new places</p>

 ###